MaineKuehn/graphi/README.rst

     airports["Rio":"Tokyo"] = timedelta(days=1, hours=2), timedelta(days=1, hours=3)

 With its general-purpose design, ``GraphI`` makes no assumptions about your data.
-You are free to use whatever is needed to solve your problem, not please some data structure.
+You are free to use whatever is needed to solve your problem.

 Getting started
 ===============